-Most ranking algorithms of search engines use both the position and the frequency of keywords as a basis for their ranking heuristics (Pringle et al., 1998).
+Most ranking algorithms of search engines use both the position and the frequency of keywords as a basis for their ranking heuristics.
 Accordingly, a document with high frequency of keywords in the beginning of a document is seen as more relevant (relative to the keyword entered) than one with low frequency lower down in the document.
 Other ranking schemes, like the heuristic used by Lycos, are based on so-called "in-link" popularity.
 The popularity score for a particular site is calculated on the total number of other sites that contain links to that site (also refer to backlink value above).
 High link popularity leads to an improved ranking.
-As with the crawl metrics discussed above one sees the standard or threshold of "relevance" being set by the big sites at the expense of equally relevant small sites.
+As with the crawl metrics discussed above one sees the standard or threshold of 'relevance' being set by the big sites at the expense of equally relevant small sites.

-The desire and battle for ranking have generated a field of knowledge called "search engine design," which teaches how to design a Web page in order to optimize its ranking and combines these teachings with software to assess its ranking potential.
-On the one end of the spectrum, practices that make reasonable use of prima facie reasonable heuristics, help designers to optimize their Web pages' expected rankings when they are legitimately relevant to the person searching.
-On the other end of the spectrum some schemes allow Web designers to manipulate, or trick, the heuristics-schemes such as relevancy (or keyword) spamming, 24 where Web-page designers "trick" the ranking algorithm into ranking their pages higher than they deserve to be ranked by means of keyword stuffing, invisible text, tiny text, and so forth.
+The desire and battle for ranking has generated a field of knowledge called 'search engine design,' that teaches how to design a webpage in order to optimize its ranking and combines these teachings with software to assess its ranking potential.
+On the one end of the spectrum, practices that make reasonable use of prima facie reasonable heuristics, help designers to optimize their webpages' expected ranking when they are is legitimately relevant to the person searching.
+On the other end of the spectrum some schemes allow Web designers to manipulate, or trick, the heuristics-schemes such as relevancy (or keyword) spamming, where webpage designers 'trick' the ranking algorithm into ranking their pages higher than they deserve to be ranked by means of keyword stuffing, invisible text, tiny text, and so forth.
 Such spamming activities doubly punish the innocent.
-If, for example, you design a Web page with a few graphic images at the beginning, followed somewhere toward the middle with text, you would be severely "punished" by the algorithm both because key terms are positioned relatively low down on the page and also because you would be competing for rank with those less, as it were, scrupulous in their designs.
+If, for example, your webpage begins with a few graphic images on top and with the text beginning somewhere toward the middle, you would be severely 'punished' by the algorithm both because key terms are positioned relatively low down on the page and also because you would be competing for rank with those less, as it were, scrupulous in the their designs.

-Lee Giles disputes this.
+&lt;sup>23Lee Giles disputes this.
 He still considers indexing to be a huge problem.